ElectronicCats/CatSniffer/README.md

 ## Features
 - "The SimpleLink™ CC1352P device is a multiprotocol and multi-band Sub-1 GHz and 2.4-GHz wireless microcontroller (MCU) supporting Thread, Zigbee®, Bluetooth® 5.2 Low Energy, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN), MIOTY®, Wi-SUN®, proprietary systems".
-- CatSniffer use SAMD21E17 as a USB-UART bridge to communicate with CC1352 chip, it's not neccessary manual driver installation (exceptions could exist).
+- CatSniffer uses SAMD21E17 as a USB-UART bridge to communicate with the CC1352 chip; it's not necessary for a manual driver installation (exceptions could exist).
--  Compatible OS: Windows y Linux.
+- Compatible OS: Windows and Linux.
--  Autoprogram through the bootloader from TI CC (as long as it's not disable in the code).
-No need external programer and it can be debugged with cJTAG through the default pin.
+- Auto program through the bootloader from TI CC (as long as it's not disabled in the code).
+No need for an external programmer, and it can be debugged with cJTAG through the default pin.
-- Antenna SMA port, for an Antenna of your choice
+- Antenna SMA port for an Antenna of your choice.
-- LEDs of general purpose
+- LEDs of general-purpose
-- Reset button for SAMD21 & CC1352, Boot of CC1352 and one more for general purpose.
+- Reset button for SAMD21 & CC1352, Boot of CC1352, and one more for general purpose.

 ## Compatible Software